Shuaaaaaaaa/AWS-CLF-C02/AWS-SAA-C03.md

 ### Minimize long-running calls in an external service
 - use AWS SQS to offload the long-running requests for asynchronous processing by separate workers
 ## Amazon Cognito
-- provide sign-up and sign-in options for web users and mobile app suers
+- provide sign-up and sign-in options for web users and mobile app users

 # Database